AdriLighting/ADS/README.md

 ## [/esp8266/client/](https://github.com/AdriLighting/ADS/tree/main/esp8266/client)
 ### Description
-> udp client for driving led-strip or relay
+> udp client for driving led-strip or relay.<br>
-> can be piloted by own server or by commmun server
+> can be piloted by own server or by commmun server.
 ### Librairies
 - dowload to "\Users\You\Documents\Arduino\libraries"
 #### Librairies ADS